 Sound familiar?

 Poland’s Danish-like approach highlights two core pieces of any sensible immigration policy in the West.
 The first is measures supporting the assimilation and integration of new migrants to help bolster social cohesion.
-The desire for such a policy is illustrated in Burn-Murdoch’s survey data, which shows that no less than 60 percent of people in six different European countries said this should be a requirement.
-And the second is an affirmative belief that controlling a country’s borders and the flow of people across them is good.
+The desire for such a policy is illustrated in Burn-Murdoch’s survey data, which shows that no less than 60 percent of people in six different European countries said this should be a requirement.1 And the second is an affirmative belief that controlling a country’s borders and the flow of people across them is good.

 Representative Jake Auchincloss

-At the core of Auchincloss’s theory is what he calls “cost disease”—the seemingly never-ending rise of costs in sectors like housing, utilities, and healthcare.
-As certain routine expenses become more difficult for Americans to pay, many feel that their lives—and perhaps by extension the world the round them—are becoming less stable and more disorderly.
-Auchincloss identified the inflation that plagued the second half of Biden’s presidency as a driver of Americans’ sense of social disorder and has argued that Democrats lost because “we were not perceived as upholding social order.”
+At the core of Auchincloss’s theory is what he calls “cost disease,” the seemingly never-ending rise of costs in sectors like housing, utilities, and healthcare.
+As certain routine expenses become more difficult for Americans to pay, many feel that their lives—and perhaps by extension the world the round them—are becoming less stable and, thus, less secure.
+Auchincloss identified the inflation that plagued the second half of Biden’s presidency as a driver of this and has argued that Democrats lost in 2024 because “we were not perceived as upholding social order.”